paketo-buildpacks/rfcs/text/0026-log-levels.md

 ## Rationale and Alternatives

 The Java buildpacks currently support a `BP_DEBUG` flag that can be enabled to emit debug information.
-While this does support at least 2 of the currently proposed log levels, if you assume that disabling `BP_DEBUG` is equivalent to the `INFO` log level as described above, it isn't as flexible or extensible.
+While this does support the 2 proposed log levels, if you assume that disabling `BP_DEBUG` is equivalent to the `INFO` log level as described above, it isn't as flexible or extensible.

 ## Implementation